Frequently Asked Questions

 We have a color wireless printer and can print for $0.25 per page.
 Unfortunately, we are not able to offer fax services.
 Copy Plus and Ink Spot on State St. is able to offer this service.

 How do I log on to your computer system?

-Ask your librarian to assign you a log in ID and password and then you can log on to our website under “my account” or by clicking here.
+Ask your librarian for your library card number (or call us at 526-2531) and then you can log on to our website under “my account” or by clicking here.
 Your password is the phone number we have on file for you.
-From there you can check due dates of books you have checked out, renew books, and place holds on books, and view your circulation history.
+From there you can check due dates of books you have checked out, place holds on books, and view your circulation history.